Optimal Projected Variance Group-Sparse Block PCA

 where the $\sigma_{j}$'s are the singular values of $A$, defined by its singular value decomposition~:

 The columns $\vv_{1} \dots \vv_{r}$ of $\V$ and $\ww_{1} \dots \ww_{r}$ of $\W$ are the \emph{left} and \emph{right} singular vectors of $A$.

 Principal Component analysis (PCA) searches for a number $\nl \leq r$ of combinations $z_{j},j=1,\dots \nl$ \emph{(loading vectors)} of the $\nvs$ variables such that the variables $y_{j}=Az_{j}, j=1 \dots \nl$ \emph{(components)} are uncorrelated and explain an as large as possible fraction of the variance $\|A\|_{F}^{2}$ of the data.
-The optimal loadings and component are given by~:
+The loadings, normalized components and components solution to the PCA problem are then given by~:

-and the part of the variance explained by these components is~:
+where the matrices $Z$ and $Y$ contain the $\nl$ loadings and components, and $U_{\nl}$ and $V_{\nl}$ contain the $\nl$ first left and right singular vectors.
+The components $y_{j}^{*}$ are orthogonal, so the part $\varpca$ of the variance of $A$ explained by these $\nl$ components is unambiguously defined by~: